vt6/vt6/spec/foundation.md

 This means that the effect of those requests end when the lifetime of the client ID ends.
 The details of what "end of effect" means are laid out in the specification defining the message type in question.

-Client IDs are not chosen by the terminal, but by clients.
+When a terminal launches client processes, it SHALL choose a client ID for each of them.

+When a shell launches client processes, it SHALL choose a client ID for each of them.
-A client can choose a new client ID by appending an arbitary string to its own client ID, such that the new string is also a valid client ID.
+A client chooses new client IDs by appending an arbitary string to its own client ID, such that the new string is also a valid client ID.
 The client's original client ID therefore is a prefix of all client IDs so generated.

 Newly chosen client IDs do not have to be announced to the terminal.